hanabi/hanabi.github.io/misc/FAQ.md

 <br />

-### If a *5 Pull* touches slot 1 and slot 3 in 3-player game, does this call for a blind play on slot 2 or slot 4?
+### If a *5 Pull* touches slot 1 and slot 3 in 3-player game, does this call for a blind-play on slot 2 or slot 4?

 Slot 2.